IMMUNIZATION

 The vaccine safety net is a WHO-initiated programme aimed at improving the information available to the general public concerning immunisation in children, in terms of content, and context to prevent undue fear about the safety of vaccines.

-The VSN is established to provide understandable, evidence-based information on the safety of vaccines for internet users, regardless of their geographic location and language too long ago, some infants were denied vaccines because their parents were misinformed about the intentions behind the immunisation.
+The VSN is established to provide understandable, evidence-based information on the safety of vaccines for internet users, regardless of their geographic location and language.
+Not too long ago, some infants were denied vaccines because their parents were misinformed about the intentions behind the immunisation.
 PAN partners with VSN to provide safe and effective vaccines and information to the general public and medical practitioners.

-Health services including immunization services are poorly funded in Nigeria.
+Health services including immunisation services are poorly funded in Nigeria.
 Significant funding for the country’s vaccination programme comes from external donors.
 Due to the tenuous funding, many vaccines are not given on demand.
 In some cases, clients are pooled to a minimum number below which a vial is not opened even though this practice is not in accordance with the National policy.
-On occasions, vaccines have been reported unavailable to clients due to breaches in the supply system, leading to the postponement of due immunizations.
+On occasions, vaccines have been reported unavailable to clients due to breaches in the supply system, leading to the postponement of due immunisations.
 These practices result in missed opportunities.

-In the last decade, the Nigerian healthcare landscape has been bedeviled with strikes from health workers; these strikes have had a negative impact on immunization coverage as often clients have been turned away at such periods of strikes which occur rather too often.
+In the last decade, the Nigerian healthcare landscape has been bedeviled with strikes from health workers; these strikes have had a negative impact on immunisation coverage as often clients have been turned away at such periods of strikes which occur rather too often.

 Religious and political considerations have also posed challenges to our vaccine programme.
 In 2003, protests and boycotts followed the introduction of some vaccines in the northern part of Nigeria owing to rumors of population control through such vaccines.
 This boycott contributed to the persistence of poliomyelitis for many years after.
 Apart from religion, there have been unfounded misrepresentations about vaccine safety owing to ignorance among the populace.
-General practice is to refrain from seeking immunization during minor illnesses.
-In addition, unrelated deaths have been attributed to immunizations thereby reducing confidence in vaccine services.
+General practice is to refrain from seeking immunisation during minor illnesses.
+In addition, unrelated deaths have been attributed to immunisations thereby reducing confidence in vaccine services.

-Another major challenge to immunization is the operations of Boko haram terrorists, bandits, and other forms of insecurity in some parts of the country which has resulted in many children being orphaned or being in internally displaced persons (IDP) camps.
+Another major challenge to immunisation is the operations of Boko haram terrorists, bandits, and other forms of insecurity in some parts of the country which has resulted in many children being orphaned or being in internally displaced persons (IDP) camps.
 Healthcare workers and volunteers providing services to these IDPs are also abducted and sometimes killed.
 These factors result in a reduction in available healthcare workers, logistic challenges in transportation, and storage of vaccines, and the children are either not vaccinated or are vaccinated late.
-There is, therefore, an urgent need to curb the insurgencies and insecurity in these parts of the country to improve access to immunization
+There is, therefore, an urgent need to curb the insurgencies and insecurity in these parts of the country to improve access to immunisation

 The presence of a contraindication increases the risk of developing an adverse reaction to a vaccine recipient, in such a case the vaccine should be withheld.
 Contraindications are rare (and usually temporary) but misperceptions that they occur frequently lead to refusals to take vaccines and poor immunisation coverage.